Chrysler Imperial: 1934–1936

-The Chrysler Imperial introduced in 1934 offered the 'Airflow' design, reflecting an interest in streamlining.
+The Chrysler Imperial introduced in 1934 offered the "Airflow" design, reflecting an interest in streamlining.
 The car was marketed with the slogan "The car of tomorrow is here today."
-The 1934 Series CV featured eight-passenger seating and again an eight-cylinder engine while it was the Chrysler Airflow Series CV with Imperial luxury appearance and additional optional features as standard equipment, including vacuum assisted power brakes and a Stromberg two barrel carburetor Model EE-22.
+The 1934 Series CV featured eight-passenger seating and an eight-cylinder engine with additional optional features as standard equipment, including vacuum-assisted power brakes and a Stromberg two barrel carburetor Model EE-22.
 It was the first car to be designed in a wind tunnel.
-Initial tests indicated that the standard car of the 1920s worked best in the wind-tunnel when pointed backwards with the curved rear deck facing forward.
-It led to a rethinking of the fundamental design of Chrysler's cars with a primary focus on reducing wind noise inside the passenger compartment.
+Initial tests indicated that the standard car of the 1920s worked best in the wind tunnel when pointed backwards with the curved rear deck facing forward.
+This led to a rethinking of the fundamental design of Chrysler's cars, with a primary focus on reducing wind noise inside the passenger compartment.
 Both engine and passenger compartment were moved forward, giving better balance and ride.
 An early form of unibody construction was employed, giving them a durability advantage in comparison to body on frame construction.
-It continued to offer a Chrysler engine vibration isolation feature called "Floating Power" and was one of the first automobiles to offer a one piece curved windshield.
-Chrysler offered both the conventional Airstream models along with the Airflow models under the "Chrysler" marque but only offered the "Imperial" marque with Airflow models.
+It continued to offer a Chrysler engine vibration isolation feature called "Floating Power", and was one of the first automobiles to offer a one-piece curved windshield.
+Chrysler offered both the conventional Airstream models along with the Airflow models under the Chrysler marque, but only offered the Imperial marque with Airflow models.